Our schools’ programme is shaping up for 2026

-- 3 author talks,
+- 4 author talks

 - 2 creative workshops

-- over 250 free books for North Norfolk school children
+- 350 free books for school children

 - the North Norfolk schools’ poetry competition